 Scottish Bank Holidays

-The date of the next Scottish Bank Holiday is Friday, March 25, 2016 (Good Friday).
+The date of the next Scottish Bank Holiday is Monday, May 2, 2016 (Early May).

 Scottish bank holidays include two days that are not celebrated across the rest of the United Kingdom, 2nd January and St Andrew's Day (30th November).
 The Scottish summer bank holiday remained as the first Monday in August, one of the originally defined Bank Holidays from the 1871 Act of Parliament, when the rest of the United Kingdom changed the summer bank holiday to the 31st August.